unnus/unnus/content/medical/strategic-planning-in-healthcare-2021-guide-examples.md

 A great healthcare strategy is always directed by the brand’s attributes.
 A strategic plan won’t take any business anywhere if it is not guided by your branding strategy.

-A planning strategy could potentially hurt your healthcare brand equity (your perceived worth) if it veers off from your brand’s [positioning in the market]( "https://unnus.com/medical/healthcare-marketing/").
+A planning strategy could potentially hurt your healthcare brand equity (your perceived worth) if it veers off from your brand’s [positioning](https://unnus.com/medical/healthcare-marketing/).
 If you’d like to learn more about branding in healthcare and how it can overhaul your strategic plan, you can check our guide [here](https://unnus.com/medical/healthcare-branding).

 If you’re busy and looking for great healthcare brand strategy facilitators, [contact us here](https://unnus.com/contact/) and we’d gladly help you.